 - 4 dry red chili peppers (like Kashmiri red chilis.
 If using a guajillo pepper, use just one or two.
 You can also use a teaspoon or two of red pepper flakes.
 If using whole peppers, roast them lightly on a griddle before using.)

 - 2 green bell peppers (cut in a 1/2-inch dice.
 You can also add other veggies like green peas or leeks)

 - 1 tsp curry powder (or a dash of garam masala would work too)

 - 1 tsp oregano

 - Salt and ground black pepper to taste.

 - After putting the pasta water to boil, place the cashews in a blender with 1/2 cup water and blend into a very smooth paste.
 Set aside.

-- Place the tomatoes in a blender along with the tomato paste, paprika, soaked peppers (without the soaking water), garlic and roasted cumin.
+- Place the tomatoes or puree in a blender along with the tomato paste, paprika, peppers and roasted cumin.
 Blend into a coarse paste.

 - Stir-fry the pasta, moving it constantly, to ensure the sauce cooks evenly and the pasta doesn't stick to the pan.
-You can do this for about five minutes.
-You want the garlic to mellow a little, but not too much — you need a little of the raw flavor in there for the best results.
+You can do this for about five to 10 minutes.

 - Finish off by adding half the cashew cream, and mixing the pasta one last time.
 Serve with more cashew cream drizzled on top.
 You can also garnish with scallions or with vegan cheese, like cashew parmesan (I'll link that recipe in the notes)